-This Savory Dutch Baby is a delicious alternative to the more traditional sweet puff pancake.
+This Savory Dutch Baby is a delicious savory version of the more traditional oven puff pancake!

 During the week, I basically make 2 breakfasts: some variation on eggs (scrambled, fried, omelette), or smoothies.
 The kids are usually starving when they get up and I have no time to dilly dally and make a fancy breakfast.